-This RTÉ News report was broadcast on 12 September, 1969.
+An RTÉ News report broadcast on 12 September 1969.

-The controversial report stirred reaction from political figures from both sides of the civil rights divide.
+The controversial report stirred reactions from political figures from both sides of the civil rights divide.

 - The Northern Ireland Minister for Home Affairs, Robert Porter hopes that the report will restore confidence in the police force on the part of the catholic community.

 - Brian Faulkner gives his reaction to the Cameron Report and says that the findings of the report justify the government's line.

 - Civil rights activist and one of the original organisers with Derry Housing Action Committee, Eamonn McCann was a disappointment with the report and describes it as "under-researched" and "over-written".

 - Nationalist Party MP Eddie McAteer argues that a new police force that is acceptable to all the people is now required as a result of the report.

 - Ian Paisley argues that the Cameron Commission is guilty of "deliberate lying".

 - Civil rights campaigner and independent MP Ivan Cooper feels that report highlighted the arrogance of the Unionist party in their attitude to the civil rights movement.

 - John Hume points the finger at the unionist supporters as the cause of the trouble.